How do I confirm that I have coverage?

 When does my coverage begin?

-Generally, if you complete your enrollment by the 15th of the month, your insurance starts on the first of the next month.
+Generally, during the Open Enrollment period (November 1-January 15), if you complete your enrollment by the 15th of the month, your insurance starts on the first of the next month.
 If you complete your enrollment after the 15th of the month, your insurance starts on the first of the month after next.
-For example:

 What if I don’t have an ID card but need a doctor’s appointment or a prescription filled?